7. Functionsï

 )

-Call Map to read each dataset with scan and determine the minimal, mean, and maximal value in each series.
+Call Map to read them with scan.
+Determine each series’ minimal, mean, and maximal value.

-Implement your own version of the Filter function based on a call to Map.
+Implement your version of the Filter function based on a call to Map.

 When we indulge in the writing of a software piece, a few questions naturally arise.
 Is the problem we are facing fairly complex?
 Has it already been successfully addressed in its entirety?
 If not, can it, or its parts, be split into manageable chunks?
 Can it be constructed based on some readily available nontrivial components?

-A smart developer is independent, but knows when to stand on the shoulders to cry on.
-Let us explore some ways in which we can reuse the existing function libraries.
+A smart developer is independent but knows when to stand on the shoulders to cry on.
+Let’s explore a few ways to reuse the existing function libraries.

-Most contributed R extensions come in the form of the so-called add-on packages, which can include:
+Most contributed R extensions come in the form of add-on packages, which can include:

-see Section 9.3.2 for some more and [47] for all the details.
+see Section 9.2.2 for more and Writing R Extensions [65] for all the details.

 Most packages are published in the moderated repository that is part of the Comprehensive R Archive Network (CRAN).
 However, there are also other popular sources such as Bioconductor which specialises in bioinformatics.